maddevsio/ariadna/README.md

 ### TODO
 * Remove pg for searching intersections
-* Make search for non Kyrgyzstan
+* Test search for other countries
-* Check search for non CIS countries
+* Write some tests